 Linda is not your usual tour-guide.
-Of course, her tour is not your usual either.
+Of course, hers is not your usual tour.

 For starters, this tour is free.
 It originates daily from the Fauzi Azar Inn.
 And even though the focus of our walkabout is Nazareth, the boyhood home of Jesus, the tour is not about the churches or shrines or even the mosques that draw most folks to this town.